 I have no idea if Raymond still works this way, or how much exaggeration and embellishment Marc’s story involved.
 But if, for him, working at the piano involves discovering something “already there”, and if the “already there” was something like what we heard on Sunday, then what a rich, irresistible mining of beauty it must be to sit at the instrument and “work” in his skin.

 I overdosed on Beethoven’s Sonatas about 10 years ago.
 Raymond wasn’t even playing one that I particularly liked.
-Yet everything about his performance of the E major Opus 9 sonata made my body hum with pleasure: The strangely singing and serious opening of the first movement (how did he make that weird, Brahmsian heaviness work so well?).
+Yet everything about his performance of the early E major Sonata (Opus 14 #1) made my body hum with pleasure: the strangely singing and serious opening of the first movement (how did he make that weird, Brahmsian heaviness work so well?).
 The way the wild rumblings of Romanticism in the development felt both fully improvisational (phrases as ideas starting and stopping on a dime) and well thought out and controlled.
 The scales which, throughout the first and third movements, sounded so clear and rich with shaping so beautiful I wanted to eat them.
 I realize that this is exactly the kind of ridiculous-sounding celebration of music through language that I think, basically, always fails.
 But let me take one more crack at it.

 There was a moment in the second movement when Raymond acted as Tickling Grandmaster.
 Playing the simple, plaintive theme from the sonata’s second movement, a theme I had heard not dozens but hundreds of times, he made me gasp and smile and laugh with each successive repetition of the theme.
 The last repetition was played with a haunting, ghostlike sound (no affect, no inflections, no definition to the barely audible tune, which was more a memory than a statement).
 He had taken all of the character out of the sound and it had a tremendous effect.
 The Tickling Grandmaster only had to look at me for me to feel the laughter waiting in my body.